davidwcraig/SAV-FITS-convert-APPSS/README.md

- This originally began as a notebook using `scipy.io.readsav` and `astropy.io.fits` to convert Arecibo HI spectrum data from IDL `.sav` files to FITS files for use by the [Undergrad ALFAFLA team](http://egg.astro.cornell.edu/alfalfa/ugradteam/ugradteam.php)
+ This originally began as a notebook using `scipy.io.readsav` and `astropy.io.fits` to convert Arecibo HI spectrum data from IDL `.sav` files to FITS files for use by the [Undergrad ALFALFA team](http://egg.astro.cornell.edu/alfalfa/ugradteam/ugradteam.php)

  Documentation of readsav: